NVIDIA/cudnn-frontend/docs/operations/Resampling.md

 cudnn backend develop guide on resampling forward contains more information on exact support surface across different versions.
 Please refer to it's [Resampling Forward](https://docs.nvidia.com/deeplearning/cudnn/developer/graph-api.html#resamplefwd) section for more details.

-Python API for resampling forward will be supproted soon.
+Python API for resampling forward will be supported soon.

 ### Resampling Backward
 To be supported soon.